kevinjl321/saspaf3/README.md

 # saspaf
 Website for nonprofit organization SASPAF.
+Built with Vue and Vuetify.
 ## Project setup
 ```
 npm install